Allerton Staff

 Alice Mead

-Alice has worked in the agricultural sector for a decade, predominantly with farmers as they adapt to changes, look to more environmental methods and work collaboratively.
+Alice has worked in the agricultural sector for more than a decade, predominantly with farmers as they adapt to changes, look to more environmental methods and work collaboratively.
 Prior to joining the Allerton Project, Alice spent seven years with LEAF, bringing stakeholders together and promoting benefits of regenerative practices and integrated farming.
 Alice has also worked for the Small Robot Company looking at the role of technology in the future of farming and for the Food Farming and Countryside Commission looking at land use at a landscape scale to pilot a Land Use Framework in Cambridgeshire.

 Dr Jenny Bussell